JuanMarcosRamirez/RecursiveMyriadBasedFilters/README.md

 # RecursiveMyriadBasedFilters
 Simulation codes for ["Recursive Weighted Myriad Based Filters and their Optimizations"](http://ieeexplore.ieee.org/document/7457715/)  (Reproducible Research)

+This repository provides the Matlab codes required to reproduce figures and tables of the paper

 ## Reference
 J.M.
 Ramírez and J.L.
 Paredes "Recursive Weighted Myriad Based Filters and their Optimizations" *IEEE Transactions on Signal Processing*, vol. 64, No. 15, pp. 4027 - 4039, 2016.